addiction recovery and ocd

 dual diagnosis treatment at choice house

-Located in Boulder, Colorado, Choice House offers compassionate, goal-focused dual diagnosis treatment for individuals struggling with a substance use disorder as well as mental health challenges.
-Through our various programs – 90-day residential treatment, Intensive Outpatient Program (IOP), and structured sober living – our dedicated team of licensed therapists and behavioral health professionals work with participants in group and individual settings to identify the root causes of the issues they face.
-We understand that addiction and OCD frequently co-exist, and we explore every avenue to support each individual’s lifelong recovery.
+Located in Boulder, Colorado, Choice House offers compassionate, goal-focused dual diagnosis treatment for individuals struggling with co-occurring disorders like substance use disorder as well as mental health challenges.
+Through our various programs – 90-day residential treatment, Intensive Outpatient Program (IOP), and structured sober living – our dedicated Colorado addiction recovery team of licensed therapists and behavioral health professionals work with participants in group and individual settings to identify the root causes of the issues they face.
+At our Colorado addiction recovery center we understand that co-occurring disorders exist, specifically addiction and OCD, and we explore every avenue to support each individual’s lifelong recovery.